howest-mct/2021-2022-projectone-ClaeysKobe/readme.md

 ## What is this?
 This is code for smart mailbox, that shows you (on your website) when you get a new letter, when someone opens the lid of your mailbox, or when someone unlocks the back door via RFID/pc
 The code consists of a website with css and javascript, a SQL database, backend and control of the devices.
-You can ofcourse change everything to suit your needs (new website for example).
+You can always change everything to suit your needs (new website for example).

 ## MySQL database
 ### Setup